patrickbwarren/transam-triton/README.md

 ### Other TriMCC codes

-All `.tri` codes below an be compiled to `TAPE` binaries suitable for Robin Stuart's emulator by
+All `.tri` codes below can be compiled to binaries suitable for Robin Stuart's emulator by
 ```
-./trimcc <src_file> -o TAPE
+./trimcc <src_file> -o <tape_file>
 ```
-Copy the resulting `TAPE` file into the main directory for Robin Stuart's emulator and load it with the 'I' monitor command.
+To load one of these into the emulator use the `-t <tape_file` command line option, and then from within the emulator load the tape file with the 'I' monitor command.
 The 'tape headers' are listed below.
+Note that you can concatenate the binaries into a singe tape file with `cat *_TAPE > COMBI_TAPE` for instance, then load this combi-tape into the emulator and pick out which code you want to load by using the I command with the appropriate tape header.

 To run these codes in Triton, use the 'G' monitor command, with the starting address 0x1602.

 [`hex2dec.tri`](hex2dec.tri) (tape header `HEX2DEC`) -- convert a